 Well, pull up a chair and get comfy.
 It’s time to demystify… The Pilot’s Flight Kit.

-[Editor’s Note: Fight kits are quickly being replaced by electronic tablets (iPad, Android, MS Surface).
-Pilots still have to carry all the important stuff mentioned in this article, but the printed material is in a digital format instead of paper.]
+[Editor’s Note: Paper charts are being replaced by electronic tablets (iPad, Microsoft Surface).
+Pilots still carry all the important stuff mentioned in this article, but the printed stuff is now mostly digital.]

 First off, the kits are heavy; mine weighs about 35 lbs.
 They are no fun to lug around, but they contain some really important stuff.
 Almost everything in the bag is required by the FAA.
 Exceptions include my stash of Halloween candy and a pack of Starbucks Via coffee singles… I’ll share if you’re nice!